- Publications and resources

 - writing - 140.

-- Test of English as a Foreign Language internet-based test (TOEFL iBT) with a test score of 71.
+- Test of English as a Foreign Language internet-based test (TOEFL iBT) with a grade of no less than 71.

-- Test of English as a Foreign Language computer-based test (TOEFL CBT) with a test score of 197.
+- Test of English as a Foreign Language computer-based test (TOEFL CBT) with a grade no less than 197.

-- Test of English as a Foreign Language paper-based test (TOEFL PB) with a test score of 530.
+- Test of English as a Foreign Language paper-based test (TOEFL PB) with a grade no less than 530.

 - He or she has successfully completed a CASA approved General English Language Course and has obtained a grade of at least 75% in the speaking and listening components of the General English Language Course;